shashaankbabu/devcamper/README.md

 # DevCamper Backend API Specifications

 Create the backend for a bootcamp directory website.
-The frontend/UI will be created by another team (future course).
-The html/css template has been created and can be used as a reference for functionality.
 All of the functionality below needs to be fully implmented in this project.

 ### Bootcamps
 - List all bootcamps in the database